Thursday, 21 April 2011

 This third really just knocked the stuffing out of the visitors, and the final half-hour plodded to an inevitable dull conclusion, although Saint’s ‘keeper Anti Niemi did do well to prevent Vladimir Smicer grabbing a fourth.

 This was a first, and as of 2011 my only, visit to Anfield, and I have to say I did come away with a slight feeling of disappointment.
-The Hillsbrough memorial was as tastefully poignant as I had expected, and the Shankly Gates as intimidating, but inside it was all a bit flat.
+The Hillsborough memorial was as tastefully poignant as I had expected, and the Shankly Gates as intimidating, but inside it was all a bit flat.
 Even the pre-match rendition of “You’ll Never Walk Alone” seemed contrived and perfunctory.
 I shall have to go back for a league match, I think.

 THE KOP

-Hillsbrough memorial and The Shankly Gates.
+Hillsborough memorial and The Shankly Gates.

 Panorama of Anfield, Liverpool.